ronithstanly/CCD_by_MatrixInversion/README.md

 Inverts the Matrix and finds x (of Ax=B) using Gauss Elimintaion (Code from Rosetta: https://rosettacode.org/wiki/Gaussian_elimination#Fortran)

 Thanks to Dr.Sainath Chamarthi for the guidance!

-Thanks to Prof.Tapan Sengupta and Dr.Aditi Sengupta for their fruitful comments.
+Thanks to Prof.Tapan Sengupta and Dr.Aditi Sengupta for sending the references and for helping with the matrix.